kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 ### Troubleshooting

-- "alt. controller" is shown as connected but no input to the STYLY scene. → Please try to unpair the controller in the Bluetooth preference and pair it again.
+- "IO Framework M5" is shown as connected but no input to the STYLY scene. → Please try to unpair the controller in the Bluetooth preference and pair it again.
 - Bluetooth connection status on my controller keeps switching between `Connected` and `Disconnected` when not connected. → The controller might have been paired with an old host (i.e., a PC or smartphone).
 If you no longer use the controller with the host, please remove the device from the host.

-## Bluetooth protocol
+## Bluetooth keyboard protocol

 ```mermaid
 sequenceDiagram